matatk/matatk.github.io/_posts/2014-07-27-terminal-editor-and-shell-geekery.md

 and I'm looking forward to becoming proficient with these and more in due course!
 When smoothly rocking along with Vim, it seems a good idea to thoroughly check out Emacs again in order to pick things up from a different perspective.

-Some have asked why I don't move into the 21st century---maybe I should try some more modern editors, but for me (and it seems others) Vim still offers a clean, yet also helpful and productive development environment and I do enjoy its modal nature, keyboard-centricity, maleability and aesthetic.
+Some have asked why I don't move into the 21st century---maybe I should try some more modern editors, but for me (and it seems others) Vim still offers a clean, yet also helpful and productive development environment and I do enjoy its modal nature, keyboard-centricity, malleability and aesthetic.
 Also I love that, whilst so many systems, platforms and hardware/software standards have come and gone, we can still rely on these trusty tools (along with serial ports, who still [KBO](http://www.urbandictionary.com/define.php?term=kbo&defid=2137593))---it's almost as if I'm a "real hacker", not just out of obsession with the supposed quaint or eccentric, but because these tools seriously deliver the goods.

 ## Shell